 EWTN Interview with the artist “The Church in Puerto Rico: Blessed Charlie”

-This beautiful song was written by Norma T. Diaz Camacho.
+Norma T. Diaz Camacho wrote this beautiful song.
 She was a disciple of Blessed Carlos Manuel Rodriguez, and subsequently the director of the “Coro Peregrino”.
 They sang this song during the Beatification Ceremony at the Vatican in 2001.

 “We owe Charlie far more than he owes us” (a true story by Father Bernard F. McWilliams C.SS.R.)